GoogleCloudPlatform/professional-services/tools/cuds-prioritized-attribution/test/README.md

 =============
 Test script name: test_file_based_comparision.py

-This script loads data into Bigquery dataset as specified in property file and runs the query called by execute_transformation_query function.
+This script loads data into Bigquery dataset as specified in property file and runs the query.
 It has the test logic and then test cases get generated automatically based on test data.
 Each test case is run with the logic and "assert" statement compares the actual output with expected data.

 Property File : pytest.properties